PortiESP/MarkupWidgets/README.md

 This is some content <Tags.Code inline color="#ab124F">npm install react</Tags.Code> blablaba
 ```

-> To add a new line in your code just type <br /> as the HTML tag or the <Br /> component
+> To add a new line in your code just type <br /> as the HTML tag

 > Both options **allow** custom styles with the *style* prop